 A step-by-step guide to conquering the 2,744 step hike

-The Manitou Incline reopened Thursday August 6, 2020 at 6 a.m.
 A free online reservation is required and must be shown to the onsite attendant before hiking.
-The reservations are to help with social distancing on this very popular trail, during the COVID-19 epidemic.
+The reservations are to help spread out traffic on this very popular hike.

 The Manitou Incline has been hailed as the holy grail of cardio for locals and athletes, alike.
 The once railroad track now consists of approximately 2,744 steps made entirely of railroad ties!
 Although it’s only one mile in length, the ascension averages a 41% incline (68% at its highest) and a 2,000 foot climb in elevation!
 Phew!
 That’s a lot of stairs!
 That’s even more than the Empire State Building!
 Needless to say, this hike isn’t for the faint of heart or heights.
 The Manitou Incline is considered one of the highest sets of stairs in the world!
 This trail is rated Extreme.
 So, if you think you have what it takes to conquer it, here are a few tips to surviving the Manitou Incline.